-In many parts of the world, rivers still bring large quantities of sand and gravel to the coast, providing fresh supply.
+In many parts of the world, rivers still bring large quantities of sand and gravel to the coast, again providing fresh supply.
 Increased river flows would increase the capacity of the river to transport sediment.
-The few rivers in Orkney do not supply any appreciable volume of sediment to the littoral zone.
+There are no river systems supplying a significant amount of beach material in the Shetlands.
+However, streams which pass through dune or machair systems can have the effect of recirculating sediment in the hinterland back onto the beach.
+Increased flows may result in a slight increase in the amount of material recirculated onto the beach.